NathanFCarvalho/OpenML_Metafeature_Extraction/README.md

 In this example, the first 4 datasets (distances smaller than e-13) are, in fact, variations present in OpenML for the dataset nursery.

+## Creating the `openml_metafeatures.csv` file

+In order to create this file, datasets from OpenML were divised into small ones (< 50,000 instances) and big ones (>= 50,000).
+This division was done mainly for computational power reasons.

+For datasets which had a target column, the `extract_metafeatures()` runs PyMFE normally.
+If a dataset does not have a target column, it runs PyMFE without specifying a target column, which results in fewer metafeatures.

+The csv file contains only small datasets, with and without target columns.
+Bigger datasets were not included.